Exciting engineering challenges with great prizes

 • vineeth vijayan

-vineeth vijayan almost 11 years ago
+vineeth vijayan over 11 years ago

 @adrien i admit to what you say, the current bioloid gp looks super cool, and adding more design to its aluminium body can increase the price on the current model, one can cover up the body and stuff led's to give it a tron or the iron man look..one has to change or cut down the metal to meet their requirement for a reasonable price